tsuimou/Blink-reminder/README.md

 Existing reminder-based tools rely on alerts, sounds, or notifications.
 These interrupt attention, are easily ignored, and do not address **blink quality**, leaving hundreds of millions of screen users exposed to progressive visual degradation during prolonged digital work.

+---

-## The idea behind BlinkNotch
+## The idea behind Blink Reminder

-BlinkNotch does not tell users to blink.
+Blink Reminder does not tell users to blink.

 It **mirrors the missing reflex**.